smithWEBtek/bialowieza_books/README.md

 To use this app, simply clone this repository, run 'bundle install' and 'rake db:migrate'.

+To watch a walkthrough demo of this app, please go to: https://www.youtube.com/watch?v=De5Yg-EOP9U&feature=youtu.be

 To seed the database with example data, run rake db:seed.

 Run 'rails s' to view the app.